Who Is Going To Pay For My Medical Bills?

 A knowledgeable and experienced personal injury attorney can often help you continue to have access to services that you need while your injury claim or lawsuit is underway.

+Hold off collections from health care providers after an accident.
 Harris Powers & Cunningham is here to help you find answers and help after an accidental injury.
 To talk with one of our Phoenix lawyers about your accident, injuries and health care expenses, please call Harris Powers & Cunningham at 602-910-6779 or contact us online.